-The financial statements are presented in Mauritian rupees, which is the Bank's functional currency.
-These financial statements are prepared in Mauritian Rupees (Rs), which is the Bank's presentation currency.
+The financial statements are prepared and presented in Mauritian rupees, which is the Bank's functional and presentation currency.

 (i) Functional and presentation currency

 Items included in the financial statements are measured using Mauritian Rupees, the currency of the primary economic environment in which the Bank operates ("the functional currency").